India builds first 'smart' city as urban population swells

-GANDHINAGAR, India India's push to accommodate a booming urban population and attract investment rests in large part with dozens of "smart" cities like the one being built on the dusty banks of the Sabarmati river in western India.
+GANDHINAGAR, India India's push to accommodate a booming urban population and attract investment rests in large part with dozens of "smart" cities like the one being built on the dusty banks of the Sabarmati river in Gujarat.

 So far, it boasts modern underground infrastructure, two office blocks and not much else.